Does Your Lease Agreement Affect Business Value?

 The first can be resolved by establishing an objective process utilizing third party data to determine market rent.
 The rent should never be determined by the landlord without reference to actual area market rents.
 Rather, there should be an objective process to compare rents for similar properties in the area.

 The second is a timing problem.
-The new rental rate must be established so the tenant: (1) knows the amount before having to commit to the additional term; and (2) has enough time to consider alternatives if the rent is not acceptable.
-Of course, other options may not be as big a concern if there is an adequate process to establish a true
+The new rental rate must be established so the tenant both knows the new rental amount before having to commit to the additional term and has enough time to consider alternatives if she thinks the rent is not acceptable.
+Of course, other options may not be as big a concern if there is an adequate process to establish a true market rental rate.

-Rather than be at the risk of the whims of the landlord, the lease should provide certain minimum standards that the assignee should meet in order for an assignment to be approved, and the landlord should be obligated to provide the approval in a reasonable time and without unreasonable conditions added to the approval.
+The lease should provide certain minimum standards that the assignee must meet in order for an assignment to be approved, and the landlord should be obligated to provide the approval in a reasonable time and without unreasonable conditions added to the approval.

-Because a lease is a key agreement for almost every business, it should be thoroughly and professionally reviewed and, where appropriate, negotiated.
+A lease is a key agreement for almost every business, and it should be thoroughly and professionally reviewed and, where appropriate, negotiated.
 It represents both a significant liability and a significant opportunity for the business, directly impacting business value.